AjayMT/cheese/README.md

 The [wiki](https://github.com/AjayMT/cheese/wiki).

-## Changes in Cheese 0.5.5
+## Changes in Cheese 0.6.0

+New features -

+- Pattern matching in routes
+- Perform HTTP requests in the client asynchronously
+- Send & receive custom server-client messages

-2 bug fixes -
+Fixes/Improvements -

-- Update all DOM nodes as opposed to just elements.
-- The database is loaded from and saved to its file properly.
+- Better latency compensation (i.e the client loads the DOM without waiting for the server to send data)

 ## License